duybuidotvn/duybuidotvn.github.io/_posts/technical/2015-09-05-jekyll-instruction.md

 Content in Jekyll is either a post or a page.
 These content "objects" get inserted into one or more templates to build the final output for its respective static-page.

 ###Posts and Pages
 Both posts and pages should be written in markdown, textile, or HTML and may also contain Liquid templating syntax.
 Both posts and pages can have meta-data assigned on a per-page basis such as title, url path, as well as arbitrary custom meta-data.

 ####Working With Posts
-**Creating a Post**
-Posts are created by properly formatting a file and placing it the _posts folder.
+**Creating a Post:** Posts are created by properly formatting a file and placing it the _posts folder.

-**Formatting**
-A post must have a valid filename in the form YEAR-MONTH-DATE-title.MARKUP and be placed in the _posts directory.
+**Formatting:** A post must have a valid filename in the form `YEAR-MONTH-DATE-title.MARKUP` and be placed in the `_posts` directory.
 If the data format is invalid Jekyll will not recognize the file as a post.
 The date and title are automatically parsed from the filename of the post file.
 Additionally, each file must have YAML Front-Matter prepended to its content.
 YAML Front-Matter is a valid YAML syntax specifying meta-data for the given file.

-**Order**
-Ordering is an important part of Jekyll but it is hard to specify a custom ordering strategy.
+**Order:** Ordering is an important part of Jekyll but it is hard to specify a custom ordering strategy.
 Only reverse chronological and chronological ordering is supported in Jekyll.

 Since the date is hard-coded into the filename format, to change the order, you must change the dates in the filenames.

-**Tags**
-Posts can have tags associated with them as part of their meta-data.
+**Tags:** Posts can have tags associated with them as part of their `meta-data`.
 Tags may be placed on posts by providing them in the post's YAML front matter.
 You have access to the post-specific tags in the templates.
 These tags also get added to the sitewide collection.

-**Categories**
-Posts may be categorized by providing one or more categories in the YAML front matter.
+**Categories:** Posts may be categorized by providing one or more categories in the YAML front matter.
 Categories offer more significance over tags in that they can be reflected in the URL path to the given post.
 Note categories in Jekyll work in a specific way.
 If you define more than one category you are defining a category hierarchy "set".
 Example:

 ~~~
 1.    ---